 Well, loads.
 If you were to look at the close runners behind these three you will see LinkedIn, Pinterest, Stumblupon, Tumblr – the list goes on.
 But what about beyond that?
 Well, again there are plenty…

 Some are catered directly for specific niches, some are catered for specific industries, some are bookmarking sites, some are designed for photos/pictures like Pinterest.
 Yet I would say that they all fall into the social media bracket.
 This is my view.

 So why would you even need these alternative social media sites?

 Facebook announced in May 2013 that it had 1.1 billion users, this is ridiculous.
 One point one BILLION.
 And from this each day around 665 million were active on the site – again, ridiculous.
 I am saying ridiculous because if you have not setup your Facebook business page – you really should.
 The numbers speak for themselves.
 Some companies only have a social media presence on here and if you were only to pick one this would be a good one.

 But, this post is about alternative social media sites, many have spun off from these.
-Some are just simple bookmarking sites, whilst others have gone down a completely different approach.
+Some are just simple bookmarking sites, whilst others have gone down a completely different approach like learning how to sell on amazon.
 It may not be your business that gains value in terms of marketing from some of these but you may still find value.
 Some of these can be a great resource for content, ideas whilst others can be great tools to have.
 Others simply serve as great “link building” platforms.

 But it is the specialist social media sites that may benefit some business and individuals.
 Take App.Net – this social media network was designed purely for application developers to showcase their work but then got so popular it became a fully fledged social network.
 There is a premium to pay ($5 a month) but it has been kept “real” by its users, no ads.
 Which makes it a virtually private network.